OpenSWATH/documentation/docs/librarygeneration.rst

 fractionated sample runs that are analyzed in MaxQuant.

-The general steps for generating the spectral library are, annotating ion mobility values in the MQ output, correcting retention time and ion mobilty values against iRT peptides, formatting it to OpenSwath read-able format, generate the spectral library formats (.TraML, .pqp, .tsv) with OpenSwath.
+The general steps for generating the spectral library are, annotating ion mobility values in the MQ output, correcting retention time and ion mobility values against iRT peptides, formatting it to OpenSwath read-able format, generate the spectral library formats (.TraML, .pqp, .tsv) with OpenSwath.